In this article, you’ll learn:

 However, each conversion is unique, and a good way to impress is to custom-tailor the demo to an appropriate degree to achieve the goals of the meeting.

-Have your demo practice partner raise typical concerns and challenges as your potential buyer may.
+Practice demoing with a partner who will raise typical concerns and challenges as your potential buyer may.

 Practice in all things matters.

 Perhaps a competitor just delivered a killer product demonstration, and you need to overcome their momentum.

 Maybe a different part of the business joins with new use cases you have never discussed.

 Maybe the projector, web meeting, or some other technology fails you at the last moment.

 Prepare and practice how you will work around and through these challenges.

 Confirm expectations at the beginning of the call

 You have an agreed-upon agenda, are all participants still in alignment?